Difference between Indirect and Immediate Addressing Modes

 Two memory accesses are required.
 One to get the value stored at the given address field.
 Second to get the effective address of operand at the address found.
 It can be further classified as Register Indirect addressing and Memory Indirect Addressing.

-Example: Add the contents of address stored at register B.
+Example: Add the contents of the address stored at register B.

 2. Immediate Addressing Mode: